django-crispy-forms/django-crispy-forms/README.rst

 `Uni-form`_ has been selected as the base model for the design of the forms.

+**Note:** Django Uni-Form 0.8 and higher lays out the HTML for the uni_form tag differently.
+The errorMsg div is now outside the fieldset as it should be.

 **Note:** Django Uni-Form 0.7 and higher breaks backwards compatibility with previous versions of Django Uni-Form.
 All you have to do is update templates that call on the Django Uni-Form template tag from::

     {% load uni_form %}